CezarDrumea/media-gallery/README.md

 ![remove-media](photos/image-remove-media.png)

-- Selecting media and then pressing to the bin button will remove the selected media
+- Selecting media and then pressing the bin button will remove the selected media

 ### Expand media: